 "I know things about Ludo Bagman that would make your hair curl... not that it needs it -"

-—Rita Skeeter, to Hermione (GF24)
+- - Rita Skeeter, to Hermione (GF24)

 Ludovic “Ludo” Bagman was a celebrated Beater for the Wimbourne Wasps c.
 1980.
-When his Quidditch days were over, he joined the Department of Games and Sports and eventually (c.
+When his Quidditch days were over, he joined the Department of Magical Games and Sports and eventually (c.
 1993) became its head.
 He served in that capacity until his somewhat informal departure from the Ministry in late June 1995 under a cloud of gambling allegations (GF37).

 At the height of his Quidditch career, Ludo was accused of passing information to Augustus Rookwood, an old friend of Ludo’s father, as part of Rookwood’s intelligence network.
 At his trial, Ludo admitted passing the information, but claimed that he didn’t realize that Rookwood was actually working for Voldemort.
-Mad-Eye Moody, for one, had no trouble believing Ludo had been foolish rather than deliberately treacherous, saying he’d always been dim (GF30).
+Mad-Eye Moody, for one, had no trouble believing Ludo had been foolish rather than deliberately treacherous, saying that he had always been dim (GF30).

 Though tall and powerfully built, Ludo even in the 1990s retains the look of an overgrown schoolboy, with round blue eyes, blond hair, and a rosy complexion.
 As a young man, he was lean and muscular, but after his retirement he put on a lot of weight (GF5, GF30).

-Bagman’s downfall came when he gambled heavily on the Quidditch World Cup final of 1994.
+Bagman’s downfall came when he gambled heavily on the Quidditch World Cup final of 1994 (GF8).
 He attempted to recoup financially by borrowing money from the goblins and placing still more bets.
 He used leprechaun gold to pay off witches, wizards, and a few goblins to whom he owed money, then spent most of the next year after the World Cup trying to avoid his angry creditors, among them Fred and George Weasley.

-Bagman: English slang.
-While in the U.S. this carries the sense of "one who collects money, as for racketeers", in the U.K. it carries the meaning "travelling salesman."
+Bagman (English slang) - While in the U.S. this carries the sense of "one who collects money, as for racketeers", in the U.K. it carries the meaning "travelling salesman."